AnimMouse/animmouse-website/content/post/my-asn-journey-joining-an-internet-exchange.md

 ## Joining an IXP

-Before joining an IXP, run `ip -6 addr` first.
+Before joining an IXP, run `ip link show` first.
 This will list all of your current interfaces, so you can easily know later what interface is added later on when you have joined an IXP.

 Joining an IXP can either be done using your VPS provider's panel, by opening a support ticket, or on IXP's website.

 After the IXP granted you membership, they will send you your IXP Manager credentials via email or via ticket.\
 Login to your IXP's IXP Manager and you will get your own peering IPv6 address and the route server's IPv6 address.

-Run `ip -6 addr` again, and then you will see a new interface has been added to your VPS.
+Run `ip link show` again, and then you will see a new interface has been added to your VPS.
 In my case and for this tutorial, it is `ens19`.

 ## Set up IXP on your VPS